whiteand/rep-js/README.md

 ## Features

-You can just write the code that will generate other code and call Eval and Print command of this extension and it will insder generated code right after the code of generator.
+You can just write the code that will generate other code and call 'REP.js: Eval and Print' command of this extension and it will insder generated code right after the code of generator.

 Example: